-The Practice is happy to use Languae Line for patients where English is not their first language.
+The Practice is happy to use Language Line for patients where English is not their first language.
 We are also happy to work with sign language interpreters where needed.

 Hearing Aid Batteries

 Kincorth & Cove Bay receptions now have supplies of hearing aid batteries.
-Please contact reception if you require replacement batteries for you hearing aid.
+Please contact reception if you require replacement batteries for your hearing aid.

 Nurse Practitioner Clinics

-The practice is pleased to announce that Peter Mackinnon, a specialist Nurse Practitioner, is joining us for 2 afternoons a week to help with offering on the day appointments and is doing clinics at both our Kincorth & Cove surgeries.
-Peter works predominantly with the out of hours service, GMEDS, but he is enjoying his general practice sessions.
-Peter is able to deal with acute conditions such as chest infections, ear and throat conditions and he is able to issue prescriptions where clinically indicated.
+The practice is pleased to announce that Janet Ede, specialist Nurse Practitioners, joins us most days now to help with offering on the day appointments and are doing clinics at both our Kincorth & Cove surgeries.
+Janet is able to deal with acute conditions such as chest infections, ear and throat conditions and is able to issue prescriptions where clinically indicated.

-The receptionists will book you an appointment with Peter if they feel it is appropriate.
-Peter is not able to treat pregnant women or mental health conditions.
+The receptionists will book you an appointment with Janet if they feel it is appropriate.
+Janet is not able to treat pregnant women or mental health conditions.

 CHRONIC DISEASE CLINICS

 We have a range of clinics to assess and support people with specific illnesses such as Asthma, COPD, Diabetes, Hypertension and Epilepsy.
 Please ask at reception for details.

 Midwife clinics run at both of our surgeries in conjunction with Aberdeen Maternity Hospital.
 Please ask at reception for more details.